4rkal/blog/content/posts/rpicamera.md

 ---
-title: "Raspberry pi security camera"
+title: Raspberry pi security camera
 date: 2023-02-25T20:03:25+03:00
 tags:
   - rpi
   - selfhosting
+  - linux
 ---
 In this article i will show you how to setup a raspberry pi security camera using motion.
 In the end of this article you will have a fully functioning security camera with a live feed and motion detection.
 # Requirements